JuliaLang/julia/doc/manual/parallel-computing.rst

 Functions ``addprocs``, ``rmprocs``, ``workers``, and others are available as a programmatic means of adding, removing and querying the processes in a cluster.

-Other types of clusters can be supported by writing your own custom ClusterManager.
-See section on ClusterManagers.
+Other types of clusters can be supported by writing your own custom ``ClusterManager``, as described below in the :ref:`man-clustermanagers` section.

 Data Movement
 -------------